philsturgeon/codeigniter-template/README.markdown

 Extra
 -----

-If you'd like to request changes, report bug fixes, or contact the developer of this library, email <email@philsturgeon.co.uk>
+If you'd like to request changes or  report a big, please use the issue tracker.